pathtofile/Sealighter/docs/INSTALLATION.md

 Sealighter runs on Windows 7+, x64.

-First, grab the latest binary from [Github Releases](https://github.com/pathtofile/Sealighter/releases).
+First, grab the latest binary from [Github Releases](https://github.com/pathtofile/Sealighter/releases).\

+You might also need the latest Visual C runtime: https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads

 ## Log to Standard Output or a File